 - 1. Low density development permits single detached dwellings, semi-detached dwellings, and duplexes and townhouses to a maximum net density of 36 units per hectare.
 In order to maintain existing neighbourhood character, the Zoning By-law may establish lower densities in certain areas of the City. - 2.
 In medium density developments, all low density housing forms are permitted, including as townhouses and small apartment buildings no more than five storeys in height to a maximum net density of 90 units per hectare. - 3.
 High density housing is permitted only in the community of Sudbury.
-All housing types, excluding single detached dwellings, are permitted in high density residential areas to a maximum net density of 150 units per hectare.
-Densities in the downtown my exceed this maximum, as set out in the Zoning By-law. - 4.
+All housing types, excluding single detached dwellings, are permitted in high density residential areas to a maximum net density of 150 units per hectare. - 4.
 Medium and high density housing should be located on sites in close proximity to Arterial Roads, public transit, main employment and commercial areas, open space areas, and community/recreational services. - 5.
 Medium and high density housing are to be located in areas with adequate servicing capacity and a road system that can accommodate growth.
 Sites should be of a suitable size to provide adequate landscaping and amenity features. - 6.
 In considering applications to rezone land in Living Area I, Council will ensure amongst other matters that: